IUIDSL/kgap_lincs-idg/README.md

 ## Graph database

+### Dependencies for fast path
+- Neo4j Version 4.2 (plugin version automatically determined by Neo4j version)
+- 8GB+ ram
+- 5GB+ free disk space
+- datasets listed

+### additional dependencies for long path
+- Knime Version 4.3 (will notify for automatic download any nodes required but not yet installed)
+- ability to run, load from dump and host temporarily Postgres 10.11 database

 ### The fast path
 Note: These steps should work with little or no modifications on Macintosh, Unix, and Windows.
 Process was tested on a MacBookPro 2017 running MacOS Catalina